malcolmmorton77/rocket-league/README.md

 These datums will be collected on a per person basis, stored as a `Menu` object.

+Team_Id is a unique, 5 character string used to identify members of the team.
 Then, these datums will be used to calculate as much of the accounted for points as possible.
 By subtracting these accounted for points from the total score, we can get the points earned from ball touches (2 pts per touch, unless from a first touch), epic saves, special goals, demolishing,